SwissMicros DM15 Scientific Calculator

 HP-15c Simulator by Torsten Manz

-A better solution is to pair the DM15 and DM15L calculators with a computer based hp-15c Simulator written by Torsten Manz.
+A better solution is to pair the DM15 and DM15L calculators with a computer based HP-15c Simulator written by Torsten Manz.
 The Simulator runs on PC Windows, Linux and macOS.
-This program runs a realistic simulation of the hp-15c calculator with many additional features including program data exchange with the DM15 calculators.
+This program runs a realistic simulation of the HP-15c calculator with many additional features including program data exchange with the DM15 calculators.
 In addition full program documentation can be added, saved with a program and also as a separate HTML file.
 The Simulator itself is also well documented.
-The latest hp-15c Simulator version 4.0.00 now has Matrix support and enhanced documentation capabilities.
+The latest HP-15c Simulator version is 4.3.00.

 This is now my standard way of programming these calculators.
 I write and document the programs in the Simulator and then I transfer the program to the DM15 or DM15L calculator.
 The Simulator documentation explains how.
 I have the process working for both Linux and Mac OSX.
 For Puppy Precise Linux 5.6 all I had to do was copy ttyUSB0 from /dev/usb to /dev.
 Creating a link in /dev to /dev/usb/ttyUSB0 would have done the same thing.
 For the Mac, nothing needs to be done once the Mac is set up for firmware updates.
 Just follow the instructions in the Simulator documentation.